Anti-Angiotensin Converting Enzyme 1/ACE Antibody Picoband®

 Boster Bio Anti-Angiotensin Converting Enzyme 1/ACE Antibody catalog # PA2196-2.
 Tested in WB applications.
 This antibody reacts with Human, Mouse.
-Cited in 2 publication(s).
+The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
+Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.

 Product Info Summary